 10.)
 Their diet consists of small fish, shrimp, and other crustaceans.

-But wait, there’s even more on the Portuguese man o’ war!
+But wait, there’s still more on the Portuguese man o’ war!

 11.)
 The Portuguese man o’ war fish lives in the siphonophore’s tentacles.
 However, it is not immune to its stings.
 This fish lives off of the plankton that ends up in and around the man o’ war and also, on occasions, steals it’s host’s meals.

 12.)
 Man o’ war gonozooids have special sacs that house ovaries or testes.
-So each colony can be considered as “male” or “female.”
-Talk about gender confusion…
+So each colony can be considered as “male” and/or “female.”

 13.)
 It is presumed that gonozooids release eggs & sperm into the open ocean water, which then become fertilized when they meet up with floating eggs or sperm from other man o’ war colonies.